 Dresses/Skirts: Must not be more than one inch above the knee.
-When non-see through leggings are worn, dresses/skirts must reach to the end of fingertips.
-Skirts/dresses must not have more than a three inch slit.
+When non-see-through, leggings, such as yoga pants, are worn, dress/skirts must reach to the end of fingertips.

-Girls' Shirts/Tops: Must not be low cut or reveal cleavage and must not reveal midriff.
+Girls' Shirts/Tops: Must not be low cut or reveal cleavage and must hang below the waist so that, even when both arms are raised, midriff skin is not visible.
 They may be sleeveless if the straps are three inches in width from the neckline to the sleeve edge.
-Off-the-shoulder, racer-back, and open-back tops are not appropriate.
+Off-the-shoulder, racerback and open-back tops are not appropriate.
 Bra straps must not be visible.

-Boys' Shirts: Must have sleeves.
+Boys' Shirts: Must have sleeves

-Miscellaneous: Hats, hoods and sunglasses must not be worn in the building during the school day.
-Tattoos must not be visible.
+Miscellaneous: Hats, hoods, and sunglasses must not be worn in the building during the school day.
+Tattoos must be modest.
 Nose piercings must be small and modest.
-Eyebrow piercings are not allowed.
+Any clothing, accessories, makeup, hair, piercings, and/or tattoos that are determined to be offensive or distracting may be prohibited.